Also see COLA Percentages by Plan—2019

 |Base COLA is applied||July 1||April 1|

 Retirees do not apply for this benefit.
-Learn more about the CPI indexes at the Office of the State Actuary.
+Read more about the CPI indexes.

 From 1995-2010 eligible PERS Plan 1 and TRS Plan 1 retirees received an Annual Increase each July.
 Though it was referred to as a COLA, the Annual Increase was based on years of service, not changes in the cost of living.